matwey/lwip-enc28j60/README.md

 Quick start
 -----------

-(This is process is currently broken, as mbed does not ship the EFM32G chip libraries; you'll need to find the libraries in Simplicity Studio instead.)

 * Get a ENC28J60 chip with UEXT connector (MOD-ENC28J60 from Olimex)
 * Get a Gecko chip with UEXT connector (EM-32G880F128-H from Olimex) with a power supply (the programmer only measures and does not power)